lucataglia/react-native-keycloak-plugin/README.md

   .then((response) => /* Your resolve */ );
   .catch((error) => /* Your reject*/ )
 ```
-Passing a configuration JSON object, makes available into the resolve funcion the JSON contains the refreshed tokens.
-This information are also saved into the AsyncStorage described above.
+Passing a configuration JSON object, makes available into the resolve function the JSON containing the refreshed tokens.
+This information are also saved into the AsyncStorage, as described above.

 ### KeyCloak.logout